AG Healey suing mental health center for false billing and unlicensed patient care

 SPRINGFIELD, Mass.
 (WWLP) – The State Attorney General announced on Tuesday that she has sued a mental health center for fraudulent billing and unauthorized practices.

-In a news release sent to 22News from State Attorney General Maura Healey’s office, South Bay Mental Health Center falsely billed the MassHealth for mental health services provided to patients by unlicensed, unqualified and unsupervised staff members at clinics across the state.
+In a news release sent to 22News from State Attorney General Maura Healey’s office, South Bay Mental Health Center falsely billed MassHealth for mental health services provided to patients by unlicensed, unqualified and unsupervised staff members at clinics across the state.

 AG Healey: Home care agency agrees to pay $14M to MassHealth for improper billing